Art and paintings have naturally become a pivotal part of our daily lives.

 However, it is considered that the earliest cave paintings that we can find are from the African subcontinent.

 Even though we don’t know who invented art from the history of paintings, we definitely know which part of the world they were first found in.

 Imagine, from drawing on cave walls, the human race grew to producing a plethora of famous paintings in the art community!

 Suggested Read: 29 Famous Painters Who Created History!

 How Did Early Humans Begin Painting?

-It is believed that our early African ancestors began painting to communicate among themselves and leave a sign for future generations.
+When we look at the history of paintings, it’s believed that our early African ancestors began painting to communicate among themselves and leave a sign for future generations.